-It's hard to find a park more scenic than Rocky Mountain National Park, which is located in the state of Colorado.
+It's hard to find a park more scenic than Rocky Mountain National Park in Colorado.

 Since 1975, native trout have experienced intensive restoration efforts, while non-native fish are being removed and no longer stocked.
 Supplemental stocking is done only to restore native species.

 What makes this park unique is that many of the lakes are found at high altitudes, which makes the water quite cold.
 This isn't the best conditions for trout to reproduce, which makes the stocking all the more important.